-NOTE E - INVENTORIES
+NOTE 4 - INVENTORIES

 Wholesale inventories, which comprise a significant portion of the Company's inventory, are stated at the lower of cost (determined by the first-in, first-out method) or net realizable value.
-Retail inventories are valued at the lower of cost or market as determined by the retail inventory method.
+Prior to February 1, 2021, retail inventories were valued at the lower of cost or market as determined by the retail inventory method.
+Effective February 1, 2021, the Company elected to change its method of accounting for retail inventories to the lower of cost (determined by the weighted average method) or net realizable value.
+See Note 1 - Significant Accounting Policies for more details on the preferability and application of this change in accounting principle.
 Vilebrequin inventories are stated at the lower of cost (determined by the weighted average method) or net realizable value.
 Substantially all of the Company's inventories consist of finished goods.

-The inventory return asset, which consists of the amount of goods that are anticipated to be returned by customers, represented \$22.5 million and \$31.0 million at January 31, 2021 and 2020, respectively.
-The inventory return asset is recorded within prepaid expenses and other current assets as of January 31, 2021 and 2020.
+The inventory return asset, which consists of the amount of goods that are anticipated to be returned by customers, was \$18.9 million and \$22.5 million at January 31, 2022 and 2021, respectively.
+The inventory return asset is recorded within prepaid expenses and other current assets on the consolidated balance sheets as of January 31, 2022 and 2021.

-Inventory held on consignment by the Company's customers totaled \$3.5 million and \$9.1 million at January 31, 2021 and 2020, respectively.
+Inventory held on consignment by the Company's customers totaled \$4.5 million and \$3.5 million at January 31, 2022 and 2021, respectively.
 Consignment inventory is stored at the facilities of the Company's customers.
 The Company reflects this inventory on its consolidated balance sheets.

-NOTE F-PROPERTY AND EQUIPMENT
+NOTE 5-PROPERTY AND EQUIPMENT